bbglab/intogen-plus/docs/source/methods_driver_discovery.rst

 of the mutational profile of the cohort.

-For this analysis, OncodriveCLUSTL version 1.1.3 was run for the set of defined canonical transcripts bearing 2 or more SNVs mapping the mutations file.
+For this analysis, OncodriveCLUSTL version 1.1.3 was run for the set of defined MANE transcripts bearing 2 or more SNVs mapping the mutations file.
 Tuckey-based smoothing was conducted with 11bp windows.
 The different consecutive coding sequences contained on each transcript were concatenated to allow the algorithm to detect